 Hi.
 Welcome to my website.

-My interests include technology, startups, investing, finance, strategy, data science, and customer analytics.
+My interests include technology, startups, investing, finance, strategy, product, data science, and customer analytics.

 I write long-form posts on this website.
 I also write a newsletter called Under the Curve.